 Janice appreciated The Breast Center's team approach, which includes the expertise of medical and radiation oncology specialists from Dana-Farber/Brigham and Women’s Cancer Center located conveniently on the Milford Regional campus.
 This impressive, multi-disciplinary team ensures a seamless continuum of care that helped Janice feel guided every step of the way.

-Janice had a biopsy on February 3 and a lumpectomy one week later performed by Dr. O'Connor.
-Dr. Fam assisted with removing Janice's lymph nodes on February 28 and later put in the port for chemotherapy.
+Janice had a biopsy and a lumpectomy one week later performed by Dr. O'Connor.
+Dr. Fam assisted with removing Janice's lymph nodes and later put in the port for chemotherapy.
 "Dr. O'Connor made me feel very comfortable and told me not to worry, that everything was an easy fix, and I'd pull through this like it was nothing," says Janice.
 "I would say that this is the best place to go.
 It's like a big family over there."

 Most women with breast cancer undergo some form of surgery.
 Dr. Fam relates that the great majority of patients are treated with a lumpectomy, which removes only the tumor and a small area of normal tissue around it, while mastectomy is recommended for patients with more than one tumor.
 In a nipple-sparing mastectomy all of the breast tissue is removed, but the nipple is left alone.
 "We want to recommend the least amount of intervention," explains Dr. Fam.